bg-write/chatGPT-cheatsheet/README.md

 ### Obtaining an API key

 After you've created an OpenAI account, head to the [API keys](https://platform.openai.com/account/api-keys) page and follow its steps.
-(And always keep this safe and secret!)
+(And always keep this key safe and secret!)

 ### Examples of API usage